amundsen-io/amundsen/docs/tutorials/how-to-track-user-metric.md

 You need to put the custom method into entry_points following this [example](https://github.com/amundsen-io/amundsenfrontendlibrary/blob/54de01bdc574665316f0517aefbd55cf7ca37ef0/docs/configuration.md#action-logging).

-And here is the IDL proto we used at Lyft to send the event message
+And here is the IDL proto we used at Lyft to send the event message:
 ```bash
 message UserAction {
     // Sending host name